-Understanding the different needs for this executive will help you prepare and give presentations about your projects with confidence and grace.
+However, regardless of where they sit, you still need to understand their views and what they need from a presentation.
+Understanding the different needs for the executive audience will help you prepare and give presentations about your projects with confidence and grace.

-Let’s look first at the differences between what a C-suite audience wants and what will go down best with your colleagues.
+Let’s look first at the differences between what an executive leadership audience wants from a presentation and what will go down best with your colleagues.